 - Check after 3-4 minutes and stir them gently to ensure even cooking.

-- Once cooked to perfection, remove.
-Season with a pinch of salt, pepper, or any other preferred seasonings.
-You can also add a pat of butter or a drizzle of olive oil for extra flavor.
+- Season with a pinch of salt, pepper, or any other preferred seasonings.

-- In a large skillet, begin to melt 1 Tbsp of butter over medium heat.
+- In a pan melt butter over medium high heat.

-- Add the frozen peas, carrots and 2 Tbsp of water.
+- Add the frozen peas, carrots and a touch of water or liquid of your choice.

-- Continue to saute over medium low heat until the vegetables are tender (stirring occasionally).
+- Saute over low heat until tender stirring occasionally

 Seasoning this peas and carrots recipe is subjective, use what you love and have on hand.
 Here are some simple and tasty ways to season peas and carrots:

-- Add richness and a hint of nuttiness by drizzling them with melted butter or extra virgin olive oil.
-Toss them in the fat with some dried thyme leaves and garlic salt to coat them evenly.
+- Toss them in some fat with some dried thyme leaves and garlic salt to coat them evenly.

-- Sauté minced garlic in a little butter or olive oil until fragrant, then add them to the pan.
-Toss them with chopped fresh herbs like parsley, thyme, or dill for a burst of flavor.
+- Toss them with chopped fresh herbs like parsley, thyme, or dill for a burst of flavor.

-- A drizzle of balsamic glaze or reduction adds sweetness and tanginess creating a unique and sophisticated flavor profile.
+- A drizzle of balsamic glaze or reduction adds sweetness and tanginess creating a unique flavor profile.

-- For a touch of sweetness, drizzle a little honey or maple syrup over.
-The sweetness will balance out the natural earthiness.
+- For a touch of sweetness, drizzle a little honey or maple syrup over the top

-Remember to taste as you season them, so you can adjust the flavors to your liking.
-The beauty of seasoning lies in personal preference, so feel free to experiment and find the combination that suits your taste buds best.
-These can turn a simple side dish of peas and carrots into a flavorful and satisfying accompaniment to any meal.
+Feel free to experiment and find the combination that suits your taste buds best.
+These can turn a simple side dish of cooked peas and carrots into a flavorful and satisfying accompaniment to any meal.

 Equipment